Servicing: LAKE, MENDOCINO, NAPA & SONOMA COUNTIES

 Welcome to Housecheck Inspection Services.
 My name is Byron and I am the Owner and a Professional Home Inspector, having performed thousands of inspections.
 The dictionary defines a "professional" as "skilled, proficient, knowledgeable, prepared, talented, competent, and experienced," in other words, a master of his craft.

+There are many home inspectors from which to choose but they do not have the same level of experience, professionalism and education.
 I have earned three Master Inspector certifications from three different home inspection organizations, plus the ACI which required passing the National Home Inspector Examination used for licensing home inspectors in states that require licensing.
 The State of California DOES NOT certify or license home inspectors.

 The home inspection industry is unregulated in California.
 Don't let anyone mislead you by claiming to be State Certified or a State Licensed and Bonded home inspector because there is no such thing.